Rains from Nicole douse eastern US from Georgia to Canada

 Nicole also caused flooding well inland, as parts of the St. Johns River were at or above flood stage.
 Some rivers in the Tampa Bay area neared flood levels, according to the National Weather Service.
 Emergency declarations were approved for all 67 Florida counties and the Seminole Tribe of Florida as the sprawling storm moved over the state.

-Frisaro reported from Fort Lauderdale.
-AP writers Curt Anderson in St. Petersburg; Russ Bynum in Savannah, Georgia; Jay Reeves in Birmingham, Alabama; and Seth Borenstein in Sharm el-Sheikh, Egypt, contributed to this report.
+Frisaro reported from Fort Lauderdale, Florida.
+AP writers Curt Anderson in St. Petersburg, Florida; Anthony Izaguirre in Tallahassee, Florida; Russ Bynum in Savannah, Georgia; Jay Reeves in Birmingham, Alabama; and Seth Borenstein in Sharm el-Sheikh, Egypt, contributed to this report.

 For more AP coverage of our changing climate: https://apnews.com/hub/climate-and-environment